invasionofsmallcubes/crypto-monitor/README.md

 Stuff to be done:

 - ~use promises~
-- install rethinkdb on raspberry pi 3
+- ~install rethinkdb on raspberry pi 3 (impossible to compile, switched to lokijs)~
 - ~implement `/start`~
 - ~implement `/unsubscribe`~
 - ~implement `/adminbardoculo`~